 AMPEL students may take courses limited to those offered in the Core Curriculum of the Master’s program prior to the completion of the bachelor's, inclusive of:

 - EDLP 300: Leading Learning Organization and any one or two of the following:

 - EDFS 355: Data Analysis for Decision Making

 - EDLP 310: Effecting and Managing Change

 In summary, AMPEL students are expected to take 6 credit hours of EDLP core coursework during their senior year, but may take an additional 3 credit hours, for a total of 9.
 A culminating total of 33 credit hours are needed to earn the Master’s.
 The remaining core courses will be taken after completion of the bachelor's degree.

-Comprehensive examination is taken in the last semester prior to graduation.
-The examination consists of an oral defense of a portfolio built throughout the program.
+The comprehensive examination is taken in the last semester prior to graduation.
+The examination consists of an oral presentation of a portfolio built throughout the program.

 Requirements for Advancement to Candidacy for the Degree of Master of education

 Students in the accelerated program are expected to maintain a high degree of academic and professional standing.
 A minimum cumulative undergraduate GPA of 3.25 is required for continuation in the M.Ed. program, through the completion of the undergraduate degree.
-Once fully enrolled as a graduate student, AMPEL participants must adhere to the same standards defined in the Catalogue as other students in the Masters Program in Educational Leadership.
+Once fully enrolled as a graduate student, AMPEL participants must adhere to the same standards defined in the Catalogue as other students in the Master of Education Program in Educational Leadership.